mknee40/whois/README.md

-#whois script to choose ranom noun and verb and check against DNS servers
+#whois script to choose random noun and verb and check against DNS servers